Zaravira/LH_SVDroneDesyncFix/README.md

 This mod changes the drone behaviour so all mining drones, and attack drones with auto targetting, stay active until none of them can find a target.
 Repair drones with auto targetting stay active and return to sit on your own ship.
-All drones now share an identical target zone to remain synchronised, but only once the original code would trigger a desync to prevent a general behaviour change.
+This mod takes over at the point where the original code fails.

 # Installing
 Simply grab the .dll from the release and stick it into steam\steamapps\common\Star Valor\BepInEx\plugins folder.